lordmulder/DynamicAudioNormalizer/README.md

 ## Known Limitations ##

+Unfortunately, the programming interface (API) that Winamp offers to *DSP/Effect* plug-in is ***very*** limited.
+In particular, Winamp does **not** report to the plug-in when playback starts or stops, it does **not** report to the plug-in when switching to another track, and it does **not** report to the plug-in when seeking within the current track.
+Also, in **none** of the aforementioned situations Winamp is going to re-initialize the plug-in.
+Instead, Winamp just feeds the plug-in with an "unbroken" stream of audio samples &ndash; even when the user seeks to a different position in the current track or switches to a completely different track.

+Consequently, it is **not** technically possible for the plug-in to "flush" its internal buffer in the relevant situations!
+As a result, users will experience a delay of approximately 15 seconds when the Dynamic Audio Normalizer plug-in for Winamp is active.
+If, for example, you move the slider on Winamp's seek bar, it will take about 15 seconds until you actually hear the audio from the new position.
+Similarly, if you switch to another track, it will take about 15 seconds until you actually hear the audio from the new track. *To make it clear again:* Only the Winamp developers could fix this annoyance &ndash; by providing DSP/Effect plug-in developers with a more suitable API.
+However, given the current state of Winamp development, this is unlikely to happen.

-The Dynamic Audio Normalizer plug-in for Winamp does *not* provide a configuration dialogue yet, so always the *default* settings are used.
-This will be addressed in a future version.
+Furthermore, the Dynamic Audio Normalizer plug-in for Winamp does *not* currently provide a configuration dialogue, so the *default* settings will always be used.
+This is going to be addressed in a future version.
 Patches are welcome ;-)